General Care and handy Tips:

 - Replace batteries at least every 2 years, unless advised otherwise.

 If your watch stops to work within the warranty period, return it (secure mail or similar) to our service center or the authorised representative in your country of residence (handling fee may apply).
-Quartz watches need new batteries at least every 2 years.
-Have the battery replaced only by a qualified watchmaker.
+Quartz watches need new batteries about every 2 - 5 years depending on the model watch.
+Important: have the battery replaced only by a qualified Watchmaker (note: Jewellers are not Watchmakers).

 How to Change the Date